vrenken/EtAlii.Ubigia/Documentation/Architecture/Gcl.ResultStructuring.md

 -- This is a comment.
 ```

-## Structure
+## Structure fragments
 Use curly brackets to define the hierarchical structure of input and results.
 It defines scopes that make up logical groups of information that belong together.
 When working with data it becomes quickly obvious that structures relate to code data classes.
-The code generation subsystems uses GCL structure information to create corresponding classes, queries and composition hierarchies.
+The code generation subsystems uses GCL structure information to create corresponding classes,
-At the root level of a GCL only one single structure is allowed.
+queries and composition hierarchies.
+At the root level of a GCL only one single structure fragment is allowed.

 Example of one level of data:
 ```